nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.1.4 Delete client: `delClient`

-Deletes the specified client from MyInsuRec.
+Delete the specified client from MyInsuRec.

 Format: `delClient i/INDEX`

-* Deletes the client at the specified `INDEX`.
+* Delete the client at the specified `INDEX`.
 * `INDEX` refers to the index number shown by executing [`listClient`](#312-list-clients-listclient) command.
 * `Index` **must be a positive integer** 1, 2, 3, …​